san2shsingh/Salary-prediction/README.md

 # Deploying ML Model using Flask
-This is a simple project to elaborate how to deploy a Machine Learning model using Flask API.
+This is a simple project to predict salary while hiring an employee using input "Year of Experience, Test Rating and Interview score".

 Python package: flask, pandas, sklearn, numpy, pickle